Solar Decathlon Frequently Asked Questions

 How are the competitors selected?

 Teams composed of faculty and students from numerous post-secondary institutions submit proposals and plans for consideration.
-Applications for the 2011 competition were evaluated by a panel of engineers, scientists, and experts from the National Renewable Energy Laboratory, American Institute of Architects, National Association of Home Builders, the U.S. Green Building Council, and the American Society of Heating, Refrigerating, and Air-Conditioning Engineers.
-Teams were required to meet specific criteria to demonstrate their ability to design and build an innovative, entirely solar-powered house; raise additional funds; support the project through well-integrated curriculum; and assemble a team to carry the project through to completion.
-In addition, a panel of professionals evaluated conceptual designs from proposers.
+Applications are evaluated by a panel of engineers, scientists, and building experts.
+Teams are required to meet specific criteria to demonstrate their ability to design and build an innovative, entirely solar-powered house; raise additional funds; support the project through well-integrated curricula; and assemble a team to carry the project through to completion.
+In addition, a panel of professionals evaluate conceptual designs from proposers.
 The results of their evaluations, combined with scores based on the four criteria listed above, determined the Solar Decathlon teams.

 If you are interested in competing in a future Solar Decathlon, learn more about how to apply.